OSGeo/OSGeoLive-doc/doc/overview/grass_overview.rst

 @QUICKSTART_grass@

 .. presentation-note
     GRASS provides powerful raster and vector processing.
 It includes hundreds of tools for spatial modeling, visualization and analysis.
+It is used for batch processing on supercomputers as well as for desktop GIS.